wu-lee/dinty/README.md

 dinty.js
 =======

-Javascript utilities for converting DINTY and FGHJK grid references into coordinates.
+Javascript utilities for converting Ordnance Survey grid references into cartesian coordinates.

+The original intent of this module is for use in mapping botanical and zoological surveys, which use the grid reference to indicate the location of a recorded sighting with some deliberately limited precision given by the size of the grid.
+Therefore various length grid references can be converted to cartesian coordinates with a grid size.

 Synopsis
 --------

-This module is useful for interpreting Ordnance Survey grid references which use the "DINTY" or the "FGHJK" lettering schemes to label squares of the map known as "tetrads" and "monads".
-These are commonly used in botanical and zoological surveys to indicate the location of a recorded sighting with some deliberately limited precision.
+Coordinates are returned as Javascript objects with numeric attributes `x`, `y`, and sometimes `precision`.
+The x, y coordinates returned indicate the bottom-left corner of the relevant grid square.
+The origin and scale of the coordinates depend on the function.

+Usage examples:

     var dinty = require('dinty.js')